What is a SIM card, and what is it used for? Types, sizes, and what it stores

 A SIM (Subscriber Identity Module) card is a small, removable card used in mobile devices to connect to cellular networks.
 It’s a piece of plastic with a metallic chip at its core, but don’t be fooled by its humble appearance — this component securely stores important information, such as your phone number and carrier details.

-The SIM card serves as your phone's connection to the carrier's network.
-Every time you make a call to a friend, send a message, or browse the web using mobile data, your SIM card is working behind the scenes to link you to your carrier’s network.
-Depending on your device, you may need different sizes of SIM cards, such as standard, micro, or nano, each progressively smaller than the last.
+The SIM card serves as your phone’s connection to the carrier's network.
+Every time you make a call to a friend, send a message, or browse the web using mobile data, your SIM card works behind the scenes to link you to your carrier’s network.
+Depending on your device, you may need different SIM sizes — standard, micro, or nano, each progressively smaller than the last.

 A SIM card connects your phone to a cellular network, storing key details like your phone number, account information, and authorization so you can make calls, send texts, and use mobile data.
-So basically it handles three big jobs: identification, connectivity, and storage.
+In short, it handles three jobs: identification, connectivity, and limited storage.

 Each SIM card carries unique identifiers — IMSI (International Mobile Subscriber Identity) and ICCID (Integrated Circuit Card Identifier).
 The IMSI is how your carrier knows who you are, ensuring your calls, texts, and data are linked to the correct account.
 For example, if you stop paying your bill, your IMSI is the code that allows your provider to block you from its network.
 The ICCID, on the other hand, tells mobile operators which network your SIM should connect to, directing your device to the right provider.